oktadev/okta-azure-kubernetes-cosmosdb-example/README.md

 # Azure Cosmos DB + Kubernetes + JHipster Example

-This example uses a microservice network generated with JHipster 7.
+This example uses a microservices architecture generated with JHipster 7.
 It includes four applications: a JHipster registry, an application gateway, a store resource server, and a blog resource server.
 The store uses an Azure Cosmos DB API for Mongo DB as a persistence store.
-Take a look at [the blog post]() for this repository for more information.
+Take a look at [the blog post][blog] for this repository for more information.

 This project is based on two of Matt Raible's tutorials: [Reactive Java Microservices with Spring Boot and JHipster](https://developer.okta.com/blog/2021/01/20/reactive-java-microservices) and [Kubernetes to the Cloud with Spring Boot and JHipster](https://developer.okta.com/blog/2021/06/01/kubernetes-spring-boot-jhipster).
 In these tutorials, he builds a reactive Java microservice and shows how to deploy it to Google Cloud (GCP).
 I have modified the project to work with Azure and Cosmos DB.